SciBorgs/SciGuides/projects/BasicArmBot.md

 Now, create a [simulated implementation](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/physics-sim.html) of `ArmIO` called `SimArm`.

-WPILIB has many classes to simulate numerous different types of mechanisms, seen [here](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/physics-sim.html#wpilib-s-simulation-classes).
-It'll look very similar to the above, only that the motor and encoder will be simulated by WPILIB's `SingleJointedArmSim` class.
+WPILib has many classes to simulate numerous different types of mechanisms, seen [here](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/physics-sim.html#wpilib-s-simulation-classes).
+It'll look very similar to the above, only that the motor and encoder will be simulated by WPILib's `SingleJointedArmSim` class.

 ### Constants